zhanyeye/GoLearn/README.md

 + [Iteration](/learngowithtests/iteration) - Learn about `for` and benchmarking.
 + [Arrays and slices](/learngowithtests/arraysandslices) - Learn about arrays, slices, `len`, varargs, `range` and test coverage.
 + [Structs, methods & interfaces](/learngowithtests/structsmethodsinterfaces) - Learn about `struct`, methods, `interface` and table driven tests.
++ [Pointers & errors](/learngowithtests/pointererror) - Learn about pointers and errors.

 #### ultimate-go learning record